ozansap/LyreBot/README.md

 After the song ends, you can press `+` on your keypad to choose a new song.
 You can press `-` on your keypad anytime to exit the script.

-#### *NOTICE: This macro is fan made and is not affiliated with Genshin Impact or miHoYo in any way.*
+#### *NOTICE: This software is fan made and is not affiliated with Genshin Impact or miHoYo in any way.*